 Smoking is bad for people and secondhand smoke is bad for pets.
 No news there.
 The real news is that the now ubiquitous e-cigarette can also pose a deadly danger to dogs.
-If you thought secondhand smoke was dangerous, wait until you hear about the evils of e-cigs.
+If you thought secondhand smoke was dangerous, wait until you hear about the hazards of vaping with e-cigs around pets.

 Smoking is less cool than ever before.
 Today, fewer than 12% of Americans smoke, down from 25% in 1997.
 Smoking has become so unacceptable that we’ve pushed puffers outside restaurants and malls, cordoned them off in airports and offices, and taxed the heck out of their cartons and packs.
 That’s when smokers got clever.